bponce04/cse15l-lab-reports/index.md

 Hello!
 My name is Brian Ponce and I am a Mathematics-Computer Science (MA30) major from Warren College (go Bearls!).

-In this lab report, I will be going over the following:
+In this first lab report, I will be helping you set up your ieng6 account and will specifically be going over the following steps:

 * How to install and set up Visual Studio Code and Git Bash
 * How to connect to a remote server using your ieng6 account